aws-samples/aws-control-tower-guardduty-enabler/README.md

 1. Gather other information for deployment parameters:

     - In AWS Organizations, look on the Settings page for the Organization ID.
 It will be o-xxxxxxxxxx
-    - In AWS Organizations, look on the Accounts page for the Audit account ID.
+    - In AWS Organizations, look on the Accounts page for the Security Account ID.

 1. Launch the CloudFormation stack:  aws-control-tower-guardduty-enabler.template